A Coast View

 "A Coast View" (1857) is a poem by Australian poet Charles Harpur, also known by the title "Coast Scenery".

-It was originally published in The Empire on 28 March 1857, and was subsequently reprinted in the author's single-author collections and a number of Australian poetry anthologies.
+It was originally published in The Empire on 28 March 1857 under the title "Coast Scenery", and was subsequently reprinted in the author's single-author collections and a number of Australian poetry anthologies.

 In this poem Harpur views a coastal scene with rapture and awe, but also a certain touch of fear and trepidation.

 Critical reception

 In her essay titled "Imitation and Originality in Australian Colonial Poetry: The Case of Charles Harpur" Leonie Kramer notes: "In poems such as 'A Coast View' or 'The Bush Fire' ...
 Harpur's originality consists in his thoughtful choice of poetic form ('The Bush Fire', like 'The Creek of the Four Graves' develops an action, but reaches beyond it) and in the way he organizes his poetic language so that it can range from a relatively unadorned narrative style to the heightened diction which always accompanies, though not always with equal force or conviction, his approach to the subject of transcendence or to the wonders and terrors of nature."